 Everytime I'm listening to a podcast on science - on the mystery of the atoms, the beauty of the paradoxes, and the complexities of the most basic elements, I couldn't help but wonder how much privilege I have to be able to ponder on these invisible web of poetries that is all around us.
 At… Continue reading When is Science for Indonesians?

 I always find the Moon to be a poetic piece in the sky.
 Its origin and reality is quite an anomaly.
 As a satellite, it’s a giant.
 When other satellites are only 0.04% the size of its planet, our Moon’s size is a quarter of the Earth’s.
 The Moon doesn’t have atmosphere, and one time,… Continue reading Campfires in the sky

 I’m constantly perplexed by the science versus religion debates that seek differences and separations rather than symmetry, which is an attempt that feels more political than for humanity.
 To many people, these dramatized scenes are mere entertainments.
 But to some people, the questioning of gods and religion is really a perpetual existential question.
 Whether that’s… Continue reading “Science, too, is a religious pursuit.”

 What’s behind the night sky?
 Against this dark backdrop there hides millions of luminous stars and galaxies that tells stories of our universe.
 Stretching our imagination into the edges, the dark night sky is a blank canvas to paint our meanings of existence.
-There, underneath this infinite and immeasurable heaven, we look up and ponder who we are, which is then responded with a graceful silence from the sky.
+There, underneath this infinite and immeasurable heaven, we look up and ponder… Continue reading What’s behind the night sky?